datapadofficial/assessment-frontend/README.md

 web project in order to make it's dashboards drag & drop friendly by following the design that brought to you on Figma link.

+You have two endpoints to get required data from the backend, however you need to ensure that they're mocked properly and you're working offline.

+- `/v2/workspaces/:workspaceId/dashboards/:dashboardId`
+- `/v2/workspaces/:workspaceId/metrics`

 #### Sources